pedropradita/performance-testing-with-k6/README.md

-# k6-performance-testing

-My Sample code for performace testing
+# My Sample code for k6 performance testing

 *URL have been changed a little bit for data secure for my client